meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_10_SetupSolution.md

 ### Define (default) behaviour of Measurand(s) ###
 The table [Core].[Signal] stores the list of all reference signals and they provide the context for all stored Measurement data.
-Beside of that context they also steer the behavior of the system via the values of the two attributes [UpdateLatestMeasurement] and [SetCreatedAt].
+Beside of that context they also steer the behaviour of the system via the values of the two attributes [UpdateLatestMeasurement] and [SetCreatedAt].

 ![Core Signal](media/10_15_CoreSignalOptions.png)